rust-stuco/lectures/week1/slides.md

 You may notice a nautical theme...

-* Ferris is a crab,
+* Ferris is a crab
-* everything is a crate,
+* Everything is a crate
-* crates are managed by Cargo
+* Crates are managed by Cargo

 ---